jancipar/US-China-relations/README.md

 > [The lists will all the assigned topics for the three corpuses are available in the document _Topic modeling - tables with identified topics.pdf_](https://github.com/jancipar/US-China-relations/blob/main/Topic%20modelling.pdf "Topic modeling - tables with identified topics.pdf")

 ![Image](https://github.com/jancipar/US-China-relations/blob/main/Image_topic_modelling_all_corpus.jpg)
-_Figure: created by us.
+_Figure 2: created by us.
 Topic modelling applied to all articles from 2009 to 2021._

 __Several key topics__ appeared in all or most of the topic modellings: